mattkimber/openttd_villages_is_villages/readme.txt

 * "Fund New Buildings" will permanently increase the population limit to 20% above the town's current population for every month where new buildings are being funded and the town is already at its population limit.
-* Delivering goods (or building materials and alcohol if you are using FIRS) will increase the population limit in proportion to the amount delivered, up to a limit of 20% above the town's current population.
-By default, building materials have the largest impact, with alcohol having the least.
+* Delivering goods or food (plus building materials and alcohol if you are using FIRS) will increase the population limit in proportion to the amount delivered, up to a limit of 20% above the town's current population.
+  By default, building materials have the largest impact, with food and alcohol having the least.

 Cargo delivery is checked once per 90 days.